th2-net/th2-docs/content/docs/versions/1-7/modules/check1/rulerequests.md

 ---
-title: Rule requests
+tree-title: Rule requests
-inner-title: check1 - Introduction to verification by rule request weight : 5
+weight : 5
 related:
 - name: "th2-net/th2-check1"
   icon: "mdi-github"
   href: "https://github.com/th2-net/th2-check1"
 ---

+# check1 - Introduction to verification by rule request

 ## The need for verification
 When an order message is placed and sent to the exchange (system), the exchange responds with the messages of its own.